U.S. Will Turn The Lights On For Afterschool With Events In Every State Thursday

 Clear Channel Outdoor is a proud supporter of Lights On Afterschool 2025.

 The Afterschool Alliance is a nonprofit public awareness and advocacy organization working to ensure that all children and youth have access to quality afterschool programs.
-More information is available at .See Campaign:
+More information is available at .CONTACT: Name: Magen Eissenstat Email:...
+Job Title: Media Contact Phone: 202/609-9889

 Legal Disclaimer: